Scorptech/milestoneone/README.md

 ### Features to Implement in future

 -   GDPR compliant pop-up screen - Allows all new visitors to the website to approve or deny the processing of their personal data.
 Ensures the     business complies with the EU data protection law. - Javascript Needed
 -   Add CAPTCHA to contact form - Allows business to protect the contact form from spam. - Javascript Needed
 -   contact form Send button change from _Send_ to _Processing_ and then when complete changes to _Sent_. - Javascript Needed
 -   FAQ page, table with FAQs and dropdown buttons to view answers - Gives potential customers easy to find answers to their common questions. -   Javascript Needed for dropdown functionality.
 Simple FAQ page could be implemented now.

 ## Technologies Used

--   This project uses HTML and CSS programming languages.
+-   This project uses HTML and CSS.

 -   [Visual Studio Code](https://code.visualstudio.com/) - This developer used **Visual Studio Code** for their IDE while building the website.

--   [BootstrapCDN](https://www.bootstrapcdn.com/) The project uses **Bootstrap4** to simplify the structure of the website and make the website responsive easily.
+-   [Bootstrap](https://www.bootstrapcdn.com/) The project uses **Bootstrap** to simplify the structure of the website and make the website         responsive easily.

--   The project also uses BootstrapCDN to provide icons from [FontAwesome](https://www.bootstrapcdn.com/fontawesome/)
+-   The project also uses Bootstrap to provide icons from [FontAwesome](https://fontawesome.com/)

--   The project uses **Google fonts** to style the website fonts.
+-   The project uses [Google fonts](https://fonts.google.com/) to style the website fonts.

--   The code was validated using the (https://www.w3.org/) website
+-   The code was validated using the [www.w3.org](https://www.w3.org/) website

 ## Testing